freeCodeCamp/freeCodeCamp/docs/how-to-setup-freecodecamp-locally.md

 Some of these contribution workflows – like fixing bugs in the codebase or curriculum – need you to run freeCodeCamp locally on your computer.

 > [!TIP]
 > If you are not interested in setting up freeCodeCamp locally, consider using Gitpod.
-We have automated the process of installating all the dependencies & tools you will need.
+We have automated the process of installing all the dependencies & tools you will need.
 >
 > Continue reading this guide to learn more about using GitPod.